 The only input from Mom is that it doesn’t look ‘geriatric’ when it’s done.
 To that end, we’ve already managed to source some great safety fixtures from Moen (i.e. grab bars and fold-up bench seat) that not only boast form and function, but are easy on the pocket book too!
 I can’t wait to see it all come together.

 Below is my design for Mom’s curbless shower.
 We’ll expand the powder room by taking over a closet space in the adjacent laundry room to add the shower.
-We found a lovely large format Arabesque tile to use as the feature wall and will keep the rest of the tiles simple and elegant (hopefully the tiles we chose are still available by the time we get to the contracting stage!).
 The bathroom itself is a tiny and compact space but we’ve designed the shower to be wide open: in the eventuality that Mom ever needs a wheelchair, we’ll be ‘ready for bear’ as Hubs likes to say!

 Whatever we do in Mom’s bathroom will likely carry over into our own home eventually.
 We’re not getting any younger and have to start thinking about what we can do to make our house liveable in the long term too!